 Our School is genuinely dedicated to becoming an international institution that attracts a significant number of talented students - and this master's programme is designed to support this strategy.
-The programme gained eligibility for EFMD Accreditation in 2023 spring and we are continuously working on gaining this prestigious accreditation label to meet the highest international standards of business schools.
+The programme gained EFMD Programme Accreditation in 2024 fall for 3 years.
+We are continuously working on improving the programme to meet the highest international standards of business schools.